Meliox/FTPauto/README.md

 Follow the instructions to set up a user and then you're ready to use FTPauto!
 If you skipped user setup or need help go to [configuration](https://github.com/Meliox/FTPauto#configuration) to set up a user.

 ### Get svn
-Alternatively, you can get it from Github (This version may contain unfinished features and be ustable).
+Alternatively, you can get it from Github (This version may contain unfinished features and be unstable).
 ```bash
 git clone ssh://git@github.com/Meliox/FTPauto.git
 ```